Linushf/HandGame/README.md

 ## Credit
 - __Code__
-    - In order to create a functional and good looking tab CSS i got inspiration from XXX
+    - In order to create a functional and good looking site I tried to create a basic and easy to read HTML and CSS code.
 - __Content__
     - Text is written by myself.
 - __Media__